A clinical trial is a research study, where a new drug or treatment is tested on people to assess its benefits and risks.

 A trial will try to find out if the new treatment is:

-In the UK, research and clinical trials are part of the NHS’s work.
+In the UK, research and clinical trials are part of the work of the NHS.
 The people who do research are often the same doctors and other health professionals who provide treatment.

 This research will often take place in hospitals or clinics.
-Research also takes place in universities and research institutes, in social care services, or in the private sector (such as by a pharmaceutical company).
+Research also takes place in universities and research institutes, in social care services, or in the private sector (for example if it is undertaken by a pharmaceutical company).

-There are different types of trials, depending on the research methods used, and different stages, or ‘phases’, depending how far research has got into a new treatment or drug.
+There are different types of trials, depending on the research methods used, and different stages, or ‘phases’, depending on how far research has gone into a new treatment or drug.